10 Podcasts for Women Worth Adding to Your Playlist

 Anonymous Was a Woman might just be the best virtual book club around.
 In this podcast for literature lovers, hosts Jamila Rizvi and Astrid Edwards recommend the best new reads while also tackling the evolution of female writers throughout history.
 It’s an absolute riot to hear the duo debate the books they love and hate, as well as titles that made them cry or angry.
 Prominent female authors interviewed in Anonymous Was a Woman include Alice Pung and Nadia Owusu.

 Being a mom can be challenging, and few people know that better than Dr. Alexandra Sacks.
-In Motherhood Sessions, the American reproductive psychiatrist explores the hardships of motherhood and how it affects a woman’s loss of innocence.
+In Motherhood Sessions, the American reproductive psychiatrist explores the hardships of motherhood and how it affects a woman’s sense of well-being.
 To encourage her listeners to be more emotionally honest, Sacks features conversations with women who speak openly about their troubles.
 Each episode of Motherhood Sessions feels like a cathartic therapy session.

 The Sista Collective